mipear/KPArt/README.md

 ## Testing

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+I have tested the site across different pages manually on desktop, tablet, and mobile phone.
+In order to gage a more reliable ___ of responsiveness, I have continuously used Dev Tools in Chrome to test responsiveness across a wider range of devices, including….
+GO THROUGH EACH BIT
+BUGS - e.g. the hero image not reaching the side
+I used [Google Lighthouse]() to test the performance of the site.
+Initially each page performed between 70% and 100%, other than the Gallery, which performed at only 20%.
+In order to resolve this, I compressed each image, ensured they are all webp, and reduced their file sizes as I knew the very good quality of the images were likely to blame for the long load time of the Gallery.
+Following this change, ...

 ### Validator Testing

-- HTML
+# HTML

+Initially, nine errors were found across the four pages - including thankyou.html - which primarily were errors within the head and the footer.
+The errors found were as follows:

+- "Info: Trailing slash on void elements has no effect and interacts badly with unquoted attribute values".
+This was resolved by simply deleting a the unecessary trailing slash.
+- "Warning: Section lacks heading".
+This has been resolved by changing the section to a div, as no heading is necessary.
+- "Error: Unclosed element a".
+This error caused multiple other errors and was resolved by closing the a tag.
+- The final error present was to include a lang within the head.
-  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
+Once these errors were resolved, no errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmipear.github.io%2FKPArt%2Findex.htm)

-- CSS
+# CSS

-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)
+No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fmipear.github.io%2FKPArt%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 ### Unfixed Bugs